Veterans’ financial well-being is good, but challenges remain

 For Veterans Day 2017, we wrote about veterans’ scores on our national survey to measure financial well-being.
 Today the Office of Servicemember Affairs (OSA) is releasing a more detailed research brief on the financial well-being of veterans.
 According to this national survey, which measured the financial well-being of Americans across the country, veterans, as a group, experience somewhat higher levels of financial well-being than the average American.

 The research brief provides valuable insight into the financial lives of veterans for a number of areas.
 Similar to the results for all U.S. adults, the data show a direct pathway between financial skill and financial well-being.
 This is important as it suggests that financial skill is something that should be taught and practiced during military service.
 Examples of financial skill are learning to create a budget, tracking expenses, or making an investment plan.
-The OSA is working closely with the and the military services to ensure that financial readiness is implemented in a way that leverages this finding for veterans.
+The OSA is working closely with the Department of Defense and the military services to ensure that financial readiness is implemented in a way that leverages this finding for veterans.